webflorist/formfactory/README.md

 * Easy pre-population of form-fields via a predefined value-array.
 * On-board AJAX-validation-functionality (onSubmit of form and/or onKeyup/onChange of field)
 * Anti-bot-mechanisms (honeypot-field, captcha, time-limit)
+* Generate a Vue Instance for a form and use it to interact with it.
 * ...and many more.

 ## Installation